plgd-dev/doc/content/en/architecture/component-overview.md

 1. Send the SignOff message, which deregisters the device
 2. Close the TCP connection
-3. Cleanup of the hub configuration resource
+3. Cleanup of the cloud configuration resource

 ##### Force disconnect by the plgd hub